Skip to Content Skip to Navigation

 With warm tropical weather year-round, there’s really no bad time to visit the Cocos Keeling Islands.
 The best time to come simply depends on the kind of holiday you’re looking for.

-From May to November, steady trade winds create ideal conditions for kitesurfing across the lagoon.
+From May to October, steady trade winds create ideal conditions for kitesurfing across the lagoon.

 During the calmer doldrums season, the islands attract vagrant birds escaping the Northern Hemisphere winter, making it a rewarding time for birdwatchers.
 These calmer conditions also make the doldrums season especially well suited to diving.